4m4t3ur/blankStarter/README.md

 It's good if You like to start your themes from scratch.

 Features:
-1. HTML5 header.\n
+1. HTML5 header.
-2. minimum amount of files.\n
+2. minimum amount of files.
-3. minimum amount of markup in the themes.\n
+3. minimum amount of markup in the themes.
-4. Eric Meyers CSS reset.\n
+4. Eric Meyers CSS reset.
-5. enables ( enques ) jQuery\n
+5. enables ( enques ) jQuery
-6. adds html5shiv for IE HTML5 support\n
+6. adds html5shiv for IE HTML5 support
-7. blank header, footer, page, post, post listing and custom template files.\n
+7. blank header, footer, page, post, post listing and custom template files.
-8. child / parent theme structure \n
+8. child / parent theme structure

 /* Installation */
 Install as any other Wordpress theme: